waynecarter/simple-intelligence/service/README.md

 * **Text Embedding:** Converts text into a numerical vector for machine learning models.

 ## Service Setup

-### Start
-To start the intelligence service, follow these steps:
+To setup the service, follow these steps:

 1. **Install Golang:** Make sure you have Golang installed.
 2. **Set Environment Variables:** Ensure that the `OPENAI_API_KEY` is set in the environment variables.
 The service uses port 8080 by default and this can be overridded using the `PORT` environment variable.
 The variables can be set directly in your environment or you can create a `intelligence.env` file in the project directory with the variables defined as follows: